 Keep in mind that duration is just one consideration when assessing risks related to your fixed income portfolio.
 Credit risk, inflation risk, liquidity risk, and call risk are other relevant variables that should be part of your overall analysis and research when choosing your investments.

-Use the Interest Rate Sensitivity Illustrator within the Fixed Income Analysis Tool to calculate the impact of interest rate changes on the value of your bond and bond fund holdings.
+Use the Interest Rate Sensitivity Illustrator to calculate the impact of interest rate changes on the value of your bond and bond fund holdings.

-Use the Fixed Income Analysis Tool within GPS to see the duration of your bonds, CDs, and bond funds currently held at Fidelity.
+View duration in the Fixed Income Analysis tool to see the duration of your bonds, CDs, and bond funds.
 Also, model the hypothetical addition to your portfolio of new bonds to see how they might impact the duration of the overall portfolio.

-Compare the duration of two bonds on Fidelity.com.
+Compare the duration of two bonds.
 As you review potential bond investments, you can easily compare duration and other characteristics between two bonds using this tool.